Before the day

 Core Theory of Success

-Results improve through a loop: relationships shape thinking, thinking shapes action, action shapes results, and results shape relationships.
+The quality of results improves through a reinforcing loop: relationships shape thinking, thinking shapes actions, actions shape results, and results shape relationships.

 So here is the idea.